What are bone marrow cells?

-There are two basic forms of stem cell – the embryonic stem cell and adult stem cell.
-Adult stem cells, which are also known as mesenchymal stem cells or MSCs are of great interest to researchers, scientists and surgeons alike.
-MSCs are free of the controversy that surrounds the embryonic stem cells and yet have the potential to form new tissues.
+There are two basic forms of primitive cell – the embryonic cell and adult cell.
+Adult cells, which are also known as mesenchymal stem cells or MSCs are of great interest to researchers, scientists and surgeons alike.
+MSCs are free of the controversy that surrounds the embryonic cells and yet have the potential to form new tissues.
 At The Manchester Hip Clinic we use the MSCs.
 This gives us the ability to repair and regenerate tissues such as cartilage and bone more effectively.

 MSCs can be found at various locations in the body, including bone marrow, adipose tissue (fat) and peripheral blood.
 We favour the use of marrow-based or peripheral blood stem cells.